sirosen/SALVE/README.md

    - This can be an ini parser or just an environment variable inspector, though using the ini files is strongly recommended
    - The configuration must be used to determine the behavior of the defined actions
  - An execution module, which performs a list of actions in the order in which they are listed

-The implementation of SALVE here is written entirely in python.
-There are alternative implementations of the system.

 SALVE Makes Few Assumptions
 ---------------------------